t3kama07/t3kama07.github.io/index.md

 ### 2. Task List

-You can create task lists to track progress.
-Here’s an example of a task list:
 ###  Here are steps for creating this type of website using Github:

 - [x] Create a GitHub repository 🗂️